 - The greatest percentage of users was between the ages of 18 and 25.

 - While DMT abuse is generally rare, its prevalence may be on the rise—with a relatively large proportion of DMT users reported as new users.
 At 24%, this proportion of new users was more than those of the other hallucinogenic drugs surveyed.

 Teen DMT Abuse

-While hallucinogen use is not nearly as common among teens as alcohol, marijuana and prescription drug abuse, DMT is a still a drug that may be abused by youth.
-The 2016 Monitoring the Future survey reported that 4.2% of high school seniors reported having used a hallucinogenic drug within the past year 8.
+While hallucinogen use is not nearly as common among teens as alcohol, marijuana, and prescription drug abuse are, DMT is a still a drug that may be abused by young people.
+The 2016 Monitoring the Future survey reported that 4.2% of high school seniors reported having used a hallucinogenic drug within the past year.8

-Parents can help prevent teen drug abuse by talking with their children about drugs and encouraging extracurricular activities to keep youth active and busy outside of school hours.
+Parents can help prevent teen drug abuse by talking with their children about drugs and encouraging extracurricular activities to keep them active and busy outside of school hours.

 Find Hallucinogen Addiction Treatment Programs

 If you or a loved one is struggling with addiction, help is available and recovery is possible.
 Treatment can start anyone battling a substance use issue on the path to a healthier and happier life.
 If you’re concerned about yourself or someone you love, don’t hesitate to get help.
 Rehab programs are located throughout the U.S., and a variety of treatment types is available.
 You can use SAMHSA’s Find Treatment tool to search for facilities.
 Many state government websites will also provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’